nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

   to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct coupling between components.

-The sections below will give more details of each single component.
+The sections below will give more details about each single component.

 ### 3.2.
 UI component